baden03/list-related-attachments/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
-= 2.1.0 =
+= 2.1.1 =
-* uses new php5 constructor, tested with WordPress version 4.3 RC-1
+adjusted php5 constructor again. changed text domain so it works with new WordPress Translation service